 (Newswise)–Although prescription drug abuse among adolescents is on the decline overall, Xanax addiction among teens is on the rise.
 Xanax is a sedative classified as a benzodiazepine, or ‘benzo’ for short.

 It’s glamorization on social media and how easily teens can obtain it are partially to blame for its popularity and increase in use.
+If you need from this medication, we recommend to visit this virtual pharmacy.

 Twelfth graders use Xanax more than any other tranquilizer, according to the National Institute on Drug Abuse.
 In San Diego County, 80% of youth housed in juvenile hall said that tranquilizers are the most abused prescription drugs by youth, according to a report by the San Diego Association of Governments.